-Assumptions 1, 2, and 3 are properties of the indirect utility functions φ_B and φ_L , and the required funds K. As a result, they can be checked in the context of a specific model, such as the mortgage model presented previously.
-For another example, using a costly state verification model, see appendix section §A.
+Assumptions 1, 2, and 3 are properties of the indirect utility functions $\phi_B$ and $\phi_L$ , and the required funds K. As a result, they can be checked in the context of a specific model, such as the mortgage model presented previously.
+For another example, which uses a costly state verification model, see appendix section §A.

-Having presented our main result, we next turn to variations and extensions of the model.
+Having presented our main result, we next turn to the variations and extensions of the model.